 But the times when all five-star reviews were a guarantee for great sales are long gone.
 Nowadays internet users are far savvier than even a few years ago, and they are also pretty good at spotting questionable reviews.
 If they find just one questionable review, they can be quick to avoid both the product and the blogger who recommended it, so it’s not the right way to build a good reputation with your followers.

 Meanwhile, portraying the flaws of a product makes your review more authentic and trustworthy.
 It showcases that you’re not simply trying to sell the product but are honest enough to tell the audience about all the necessary information so that they can make an informed decision.
+By maintaining your integrity and focusing on delivering value to your audience, you’ll create a strong foundation for long-term success in affiliate marketing without having to resort to such practices as buying fake Google reviews to boost your credibility quickly.
+This will help you prevent the risks associated with using such practices in the first place.

 What’s more, an aspect that you identify as a flaw might not necessarily be one for your audience – for some, that same thing might actually be a plus.
 Going back to the DIY store example – let’s say you are currently evaluating a DIY toolkit, so you identify the flaw that it’s pretty small and contains only basic tools.
 However, for a reader who doesn’t need a large set of tools, a small and handy set of tools might be just what they are looking for.